MPAS-Dev/compass/docs/design_docs/compass_package.rst

 Contributors: Xylar Asay-Davis

-Currently, there are two approaches to sharing code between COMPASS testcases.
+Currently, there are two approaches to sharing code between COMPASS test cases.
 In some cases, shared code is part of an external package, often ``mpas_tools``, which is appropriate for code that may be used outside of COMPASS.
 However, this approach is cumbersome for testing, so it is not the preferred approach for COMPASS-specific code.
-In other cases, scripts are symlinked in testcases and run with testcase-specific flags.
+In other cases, scripts are symlinked in test cases and run with test-case-specific flags.
 This approach is also cumbersome and does not lend itself to code reuse between scripts.
 Finally, many test cases attempt to share XML files using symlinks, a practice that has led to frequent unintended consequences when a linked file is modified with changes appropriate